okomestudio/resconfig/README.md

 - Read from multiple configuration file formats: INI, JSON, TOML, and YAML.

+- Read from environment variables: Configuration can be easily overridden with environment variables.

 - Dynamically reload configuration at run time: Watch functions can be attached to any keys within the configuration, so that separate resources can be reloaded and managed.